top of page

 PROPOSAL SUBMISSION

-We cordially invite you to participate in this 30th Annual HBCU Faculty Development Network Conference to be held on October 26 – 28, 2023.
-We invite faculty, administrators, faculty development directors, and personnel of all areas that support an academic program to submit proposals for presentation at this year's conference that support the theme: “Leading through Challenge: Navigating Complex Higher Education Environments with Grace and Grit.”
+We cordially invite you to participate in this 31st Annual HBCU Faculty Development Network Conference to be held on October 17 – 19, 2024.
+We invite faculty, administrators, faculty development directors, and personnel of all areas that support an academic program to submit proposals for presentation at this year's conference that support the theme: “Teaching, Learning and Sustainability in an Era of Change.”

 CONFERENCE DURATION AND FORMAT